 This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management cluster to vSphere when the vSphere with Tanzu Supervisor is not enabled, to Amazon Web Services (AWS), and to Microsoft Azure.
 The Tanzu Kubernetes Grid installer interface guides you through the deployment of the management cluster and provides different configurations for you to select or reconfigure.
-If this is the first time that you are deploying a management cluster to a given infrastructure provider, it is recommended to use the installer interface, except in cases where noted that you must deploy from a configuration file.
+If this is the first time that you are deploying a management cluster to a given target platform, it is recommended to use the installer interface, except in cases where noted that you must deploy from a configuration file.

 For production deployments, it is strongly recommended to enable identity management for your clusters.
 For information about the preparatory steps to perform before you deploy a management cluster, see Obtain Your Identity Provider Details in Configure Identity Management.